theasci/jasminejsx/README.md

     runJasmine();
     ```
-1. Add a custom `run.sh` to run the specs.
+1. Add a custom `run.sh` to run the specs in an application
     ```sh
     #/bin/bash
     DIRECTORY=$(cd `dirname $0` && pwd)